xl-solutions/hiring/node/README_ENGLISH.md

 - See historic stock price, allowing a data rage;
 - Make a gains projection of a stock based on a past date of acquisition;

-If you don't know how to organize this features, You may use Google Finance and Yahoo Finance to get inspiration or make a simple master-detail.
+If you don't know how to organize this features, You may use Yahoo Finance to get inspiration or make a simple master-detail.

 ## Backend